Loading...

 Young girl wearing hearing device

-Softband – the softband is likely to be the first hearing device a child with microtia is going to try.
-The external processor picks up sound and converts it in to a light vibration that will travel across the skin, through the skull, then on to the small bones of the middle ear and cochlea.
+Softband – the Softband is likely to be the first hearing device a child with microtia is going to try.
+The external processor picks up sound and converts it into a light vibration that will travel across the skin, through the skull, then on to the small bones of the middle ear and cochlea.
 It allows the child to experience hearing from their affected side.
-For children born with one sided conductive hearing loss, the device may not be offered until there is thought to be a significant need, whereas children born with both ear canals affected, the softband will be provided within the first year.
-More information on the Softband can be found on the Cochlear website (softband)
+For children born with one sided conductive hearing loss, the device may not be offered until there is thought to be a significant need, whereas children born with both ear canals affected, the Softband will be provided within the first year.
+More information on the Softband can be found on the Cochlear website.

 Young boy wearing hearing device